BawdyAnarchist/quBSD/Future_Development.md

 Instead of all the named and ftp nonsense in 0control, just use a fat32 formatted zvol on the creation of a new VM

-There's a timing problem in qb-cmd regarding a VM, when i installed 0bsdvm

-There is some question now as to the dispjails and their templates, and the devfs in jail.conf.

-ALL file names should ALWAYS be variables defined in get_global_variables
+ALL file names should ALWAYS be variables defined in get_global_variables ?

-0control qb-copy is SLOW af alot of times

 Take another hack at the recording device problems